 We focus on identifying, recruiting, developing and retaining a team of highly talented and motivated employees.
 We believe that our relationship with our employees is good.
 We believe our commitment to our human capital resources is an important component of our business that enables us to deliver superior performance in our industry.
 We provide all employees with the opportunity to share their opinions in open dialogues with our human resources department and senior management.
 We provide all employees a wide range of professional development experiences, both formal and informal.
 The safety and wellbeing of our employees is a paramount value for us.
 Further, the health and wellness of our employees are critical to our success.
 We provide our employees with access to a variety of flexible and convenient health and wellness programs.
 Such programs are designed to support employees' physical and mental health by providing tools and resources to help them improve or maintain their health status and encourage engagement in healthy behaviors.
 Additionally, we provide competitive compensation and benefits.
-In addition to salaries, these programs, can include annual bonuses, stock-based compensation awards, a 401(k) plan with employee matching opportunities, healthcare and insurance benefits, health savings and flexible spending accounts, paid time off, family leave, and family care resources.
-Further, in an effort to protect the health and safety of our employees, we took proactive action from the earliest signs of the COVID-19 outbreak, which included implementing social distancing policies at our facilities, facilitating remote working arrangements and imposing employee travel restrictions.
+In addition to salaries, these programs can include annual bonuses, stock-based compensation awards, a 401(k) plan with employee matching opportunities, healthcare and insurance benefits, health savings and flexible spending accounts, paid time off, family leave, and family care resources.